dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

-When a developer wants to use Drush in a containerized environment, he has first to go inside the PHP container, because Drush was installed along side with PHP service into the same image.
+When a developer wants to use Drush in a containerized environment, he has first to go inside the PHP container, because Drush was installed along side with PHP service.

 Then he had to move to the right directory where Drupal files were mounted and execute Drush commands there.

-This workflow isn't that intuitive, because using Drush should really be fast and intuitive.
+This workflow wasn't that intuitive, because using Drush should really be fast and easy.

 ---

-SWITCH TO SLIDE #22
+SWITCH TO SLIDE #21

 ---

-To solve that we have created a simple tool called Crush, it's written in Bash.
+To solve that, we have created a simple tool called Crush, it's written in Bash.

-However in the future we would like to rewrite it in some other more portable language, because the support for Bash on Windows isn't that great.
+However in the future we would like to rewrite it in some other more portable language, because the support for Bash on Windows isn't that great unfortunately.

-Crush is a very simple script.

-You can install it directly onto your host and use exactly like you would use native Drush implementation.
+You can install Crush directly onto your host and use it exactly like you would use native Drush implementation.

-By executing a Crush command, it first tries to detect if your PHP container is running and if it isn't, it will ask you if you want to start it.
+Under the hood by executing a Crush command, it first tries to detect if your PHP container is running, if it isn't, it will ask you if you want to start it.

 Then it tries to identify if the directory you where executing your command is inside the Drupal directory tree and if so it does some magic and executes the